Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

 ---
 content_type: project
 flavours:
   - none
 learning_outcomes:
   - web_dev_hosting
-- web_dev_responsive_page_designs
 prerequisites:
   hard:
     - topics/what-to-put-in-your-cv
+    - topics/free-code-camp/responsive-web-design/1-basic-html-and-html-5
+    - topics/free-code-camp/responsive-web-design/2-basic-css
 ready: true
 story_points: 3
 submission_type: link
 tags:
   - html
   - css
-- responsive web design
 title: Simple Website - Build your first personal website
 ---

-For the learnership you will create a website with your CV and a portfolio of your work.
+For the course you will create a website with your CV and a portfolio of your work.
 Create the website and host it on Github.
-You will be expected to keep your portfolio up to date throughout the learnership.
+You will be expected to keep your portfolio up to date throughout the course.

 ## Instructions